BC PNP Editorial Team

 "My score dropped by 10 points."

 Check this: Did you cross a wage threshold?
 Wages like $24.99 and $25.00 are in different brackets.
 Also check your "District" selection.
 Area 1 (Vancouver) gives 0 points, but Area 2 (Squamish, Abbotsford) gives 5.
+See our regional priorities guide for area details.

 "I can't find my University on the list."